Who’d work in TV? With reports of lowering safety standards and financial hardship are on…

-Matt Deegan is at the forefront of radio’s changing world.
+Matt Deegan is at the forefront of radio and audio.

 Matt is a Founder and Creative Director of the new media and radio consultancy firm, Folder Media.
 He helps develop new businesses for Folder and advises a cross-section of UK radio and entertainment companies how to grow and develop their businesses.